peerke88/SkinningTools/README.md

 main goal of the tools is to make clean code that is ready for Python 3 maya code should be seperated in the Maya folder hopefully we can make some parts DCC agnostic to get the same or similar functionality in other dcc tools (future dev)

-### todo:
- - create small videos/gifs to explain the tools as tooltips (use this for testing functionality)

 ## documentation

 [API](https://www.perryleijten.com/skinningtool/html)